Ultimate Guide to Buying a Vacation Condo or Second Home in Miami

 Have you considered what your vacation condo is going to do in its spare time?
 The time when you’re hard at work or simply can’t take time off for a vacation?
 In case you have, chances are you plan on renting out your second home.
 This is when having a vacation condo in Miami can really pay off.
 While some people only think of earning enough to cover their basic cost of ownership, others are known to have made sizeable gains.
 No matter what your goal, do look into the following before you put your rental plan into action:

 • Know the Rules.
 Before planning out your rental scheme, make sure to check with the rules set by your condo association and municipality.
-These rules can apply towards minimum rental period, how many times a year you can rent, renter screening requirements.
-These rules will impact your ability to use websites such as Airbnb, Homeaway and more.
+These rules can apply to the minimum rental period, how many times a year you can rent, and renter screening requirements.
+These rules will impact your ability to use websites such as Airbnb, Homeaway, and more.

 • How to Get the Word Around?
-These days there are a plenty of ways you can let people know you’re interested to rent out.
-You can advertise on websites such as Airbnb, VRBO, Homeaway, HomeToGo, FlipKey and more.
-Or, you can hire a real estate agent to lease out your property (advertising, renting) and a professional property manager to take care of everything else (upkeep, payments, bookkeeping, etc).
+These days there are plenty of ways you can let people know you’re interested in renting out.
+You can advertise on websites such as Airbnb, VRBO, Homeaway, HomeToGo, FlipKey, and more.
+Or, you can hire a Miami real estate agent to lease out your property (advertising, renting) and a professional property manager to take care of everything else (upkeep, payments, bookkeeping, etc.).

 • Which Months Fetch the Best Rent in Miami?
 December through April is when you can earn maximum rent on your vacation rentals in Miami.
 However, this also means you will have to compromise on enjoying some of that peak vacation time in your condo.